simple-ai-opensource/simple-or/docs/scheduler.rst

     Since we are now in programming language, we start counting from 0, not 1.
-    Calling .solve() on the ScheduleSolver instance will run an Integer Linear Programming solver on the problem description.
+    Calling .solve() on the ScheduleSolverTimeIndex instance will run an Integer Linear Programming solver on the problem description.

     .. code-block:: python